-The second main result of the paper is the following theorem. \begin{thmx} Let $U$ be a quasi-compact K\"ahler manifold.
-Assume that there is a $\bC$-PVHS over $U$ so that each fiber of the period map is zero dimensional.
-Then there is a quasi-projective manifold $\tilde{U}$ and a finite unramified cover $\tilde{U}\to U$ such that for any projective compactification $X$ of $\tilde{U}$, \begin{thmenum} \item any irreducible Zariski closed subvariety of $X$ is of general type if it is not contained in $\tilde{D}:=X-\tilde{U}$. \item The variety $X$ is Picard hyperbolic modulo $\tilde{D}$. \item The variety $X$ is Brody hyperbolic modulo $\tilde{D}$. \item The variety $X$ is algebraically hyperbolic modulo $\tilde{D}$. \end{thmenum} \end{thmx} By the work of Deligne, the quotient of any bounded symmetric domain by a torsion free lattice always admits a $\bC$-PVHS whose period map is \emph{immersive everywhere}. \cref{thmx:refined} then yields \begin{corx} Let $U$ be the quotient of a bounded symmetric domain by a torsion free lattice.
-Then there is a finite unramified cover $\tilde{U}\to U$ from a quasi-projective manifold $\tilde{U}$ so that any projective compactification $X$ of $\tilde{U}$ is Picard and algebraically hyperbolic modulo $X-\tilde{U}$. \end{corx} Let us stress here that, Nadel \cite{Nad89} and Rousseau \cite{Rou16} proved that the variety $X$ in \cref{Picard symmetric} is Brody and Kobayashi hyperbolic modulo $X-\tilde{U}$; and Brunebarbe \cite{Bru16} and Cadorel \cite{Cad16,Cad18} proved that any Zariski closed subvariety not contained in $X-\tilde{U}$ is of general type. \cref{thmx:refined} thus incorporates their results, but in the cost of loss of effectivity for the level structures (see \cref{rem:compare}) due to the generality of our result in \cref{thmx:refined}.
+\begin{thmx} Let $U$ be a quasi-compact K\"ahler manifold.
+Assume that there is a $\bC$-PVHS over $U$ so that each fiber of the period map is zero-dimensional.
+Then there are a quasi-projective manifold $\tilde{U}$ and a finite \'etale cover $\tilde{U}\to U$ such that for any projective compactification $X$ of\, $\tilde{U}$, \begin{thmenum} \item an irreducible Zariski closed subvariety of $X$ not contained in $\tilde{D}:=X-\tilde{U}$ is of general type; \item the variety $X$ is Picard hyperbolic modulo $\tilde{D}$; \item the variety $X$ is Brody hyperbolic modulo $\tilde{D}$; \item the variety $X$ is algebraically hyperbolic modulo $\tilde{D}$. \end{thmenum} \end{thmx}

+By the work of Deligne (see \cite[Theorem 7.10]{Mil13}), the quotient of any bounded symmetric domain by a torsion-free lattice always admits a $\bC$-PVHS whose period map is \emph{immersive everywhere}. \cref{thmx:refined} then yields the following.

+\begin{corx} Let $U$ be the quotient of a bounded symmetric domain by a torsion-free lattice.
+Then there is a finite \'etale cover $\tilde{U}\to U$ from a quasi-projective manifold $\tilde{U}$ with any projective compactification $X$ of\, $\tilde{U}$ Picard and algebraically hyperbolic modulo $X-\tilde{U}$. \end{corx}

+Let us stress here that Nadel \cite{Nad89} and Rousseau \cite{Rou16} proved that the variety $X$ in \cref{Picard symmetric} is Brody and Kobayashi hyperbolic modulo $X-\tilde{U}$, and Brunebarbe \cite{Bru16} and Cadorel \cite{Cad16,Cad18} proved that any Zariski closed subvariety not contained in $X-\tilde{U}$ is of general type. \cref{thmx:refined} thus incorporates their results, but at the cost of loss of effectivity for the level structures (see \cref{rem:compare}) due to the generality of our result in \cref{thmx:refined}.